StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 Many of those, that makes level two.

-Many of those makes level three.
-And many of those makes the ultimate one,
+Many of those makes level three and many of those makes the ultimate one

-the fourth level.
+the fourth level

-So these are multiverses of multiverses.
+So these are these are

-this splintering, you know, where there's so many different infinite paths
+you know, where there's so many different infinite paths

 that are separate yet existing simultaneously.

-That seems to be the one that captures the imagination of every sci-fi writer
+That seems to be the one that captures the imagination

-could do so much with it you know there's an infant number of ricks and they're all geniuses
+because I think you could do so much with it.
+You know, there's an infant number of Ricks,

 Chuck, Chuck, Max is Rick.